The cds Façade Object

 For example, cds-plugins

-can use that to plugin to different parts of the framework for different commands being executed.
+can use that to plug into different parts of the framework for different commands being executed.

 cds. env